Caroline McWilliams

-Caroline McWilliams (April 4, 1945 – February 11, 2010) was an American actress, best known for her portrayal of Marcy Hill in the television series Benson.
+Caroline Margaret McWilliams (April 4, 1945 – February 11, 2010) was an American actress, best known for her portrayal of Marcy Hill in the television series Benson.
 McWilliams had also appeared in nine episodes of its parent-series Soap, as Sally.
 She was a regular on the CBS soap Guiding Light (as Janet Norris) for several years and appeared in a short-term role (as Tracy DeWitt) on the NBC soap Another World.
-She also had a recurring role on Beverly Hills, 90210 playing the mother of Jamie Walters' character, Ray Pruit.
+She also had a recurring role on Beverly Hills, 90210 playing the mother of Jamie Walters's character, Ray Pruit.

-Personal life
+Early years

-McWilliams was born in Seattle and grew up in Rhode Island.
+McWilliams was born in Seattle, Washington on April 4, 1945 to Dr. Joseph G McWilliams Jr and Pattie Dwell, and grew up in Barrington, Rhode Island.
 She graduated in 1966 with a bachelor's degree from Carnegie Mellon University in Pittsburgh.
-She was married in 1982 to Michael Keaton, with whom she had a son, Sean.
-She and Keaton divorced in 1990.